ekzhang/setwithfriends/README.md

 The other parts of the app (serverless functions, database rules) are deployed to production using GitHub Actions on the master branch.
-The [staging environment](https://setwithfriends-dev.web.app/) gets automatic deploy previews when CI on the `develop` branch passes.
+The [staging environment](https://setwithfriends-dev.web.app/) gets automatic deploy previews when CI on the `main` branch passes.
 It is useful for seeing the latest version of the app and making sure that nothing is broken before releasing to production.

 ## License